Combinatorics of ancestral lines for a Wright-Fisher diffusion with selection in a L\'evy environment: Main tools, methods, and results

 \section{Main tools, methods, and results}

 In this section we describe the main objects that we use in our analysis and state our main results.
-In Subsection \ref{diffusion} we state some general facts about the diffusion \eqref{levymodelsdesimp}.
-In Subsection \ref{asg} we recall the definition of the ASG and state a result about its relation with the moments of the diffusion \eqref{levymodelsdesimp}.
-In Subsection \ref{enlargedasg} we introduce the \textit{Enlarged ASG} and the main tool for our analysis: a function of the Enlarged ASG that encodes the relevant information of the combinatorics of the ASG.
-In Subsection \ref{mainresults} we state our main results including the sought representation of the fixation probability $h(x)$ and the Taylor expansions of $h(x)$ near $0$.
-In Subsection \ref{orgpap} we discuss the organization of the rest of the paper.
+More precisely, in Subsection~\ref{diffusion} we state some general facts about the jump-diffusion \eqref{levymodelsdesimp}.
+In Subsection \ref{asg} we define the ASG and provide some intuition for it.
+In Subsection \ref{relwf-asg} we describe the relation between \eqref{levymodelsdesimp} and the ASG (the rigorous relation between the two objects is established later in Section \ref{relwf-asgbis}).
+In Subsection \ref{enlargedasg} we introduce an \textit{Enlarged ASG} and the main tool for our analysis, a function of the Enlarged ASG that encodes the relevant information of its combinatorics.
+In Subsection \ref{mainresults} we state our main results including the announced representation of the fixation probability and its Taylor expansions near $0$.